Kaizo1610/JBKitchen_RMS/README.md

 #### 7.6 Special offer Page
 <p>1.
 Display the special menu of the week, the menu will be change every week.</p>
+<p>2.
+There are three category of meals is being display which are breakfast, lunch and dinner.</p>
+<p>3.
+The user need to click on the lunch icon if want to see what special menu for lunch.</p>
 <img src="specialofferpage.png"></br>

 #### 7.7 Payment Page